 Finnish Fashion Photographer Esa Kapila

 Esa Kapila is a Finnish Fashion and portrait photographer with a background in interior design.
-He started in the photography world since he can remember, but since a couple of years, he decided to turn it into a profession.
-He has always been interested in light, colors, textures, and atmospheres; which first took his to do her bachelor degree in interior design In Finland and Japan.
+He started in the photography world since he can remember, but for a couple of years, he decided to turn it into a profession.
+He has always been interested in light, colors, textures, and atmospheres; which first took him to do her bachelor’s degree in interior design In Finland and Japan.
 After graduation, he worked as a designer in Bali and Finland.
 Time passing he realized he is more and more drawn to people instead of just working with space.
-As we mentioned before she has always been taking pictures, but selecting that as her main thing was first very frightening yet very rewarding decision.
+As we mentioned before she has always been taking pictures, but selecting that as her main thing was the first very frightening yet very rewarding decision.

 The fashion scene in Finland is quite strong despite our small population.
 You might know the Hel- Looks showing people’s unique way of wearing or our brands like Marimekko, Formal Friday or Samuji.
 Since we live in the north, simple and minimal is present and yes we do love black.
 Lately, Aalto University’s (where I study as well) fashion department has done well in international fashion being featured in Italian Vogue and so on.

 How would you define beauty?